O.A.S.I.S. VISION

 What we do

 The O.A.SI.S.
 Food Pantry also operates a Thrift Store which supports two missions: 1.)
-Offer low prices on quality clothing for all ages and sizes, shoes, books, toys, and small household items and 2.)
+Offer low prices on quality household items, books, toys, etc. and 2.)
 Generate revenue used to fund overall operations and to purchase food for the Food Pantry.

 Our History